opensearch-project/opensearch-ci/README.md

       // This will delete the ECR repository once the stack is destroyed.
       // Default removal policy (if not specified) is RemovalPolicy.DESTROY
       removalPolicy: RemovalPolicy.DESTROY,
+      // account where the main node is deployed
       mainNodeAccountNumber: ciStack.account,
       envName: 'dev',
       env: {